-For some people they can easily surpass their cravings for sweet products.
+For some people they can easily surpass their cravings for sweets.
 For some, especially those with a sweet tooth, this can be a difficult battle.
-If you’re one of those who have a hard time giving up the sweet flavor, don’t worry.
+If you’re one of those who have a hard time giving up sugar, don’t worry.
 There are natural sugar alternatives you can opt for.
 Most of these products contain healthful compounds like vitamins and minerals.

 With that said, here is a list of natural sweeteners you can use instead of sugar.

-Stevia has two active ingredients that produce its sweet flavor.
-Both stevioside and rebaudioside A does not only bring forth sweetness.
-They can also give other health benefits.
+Stevia has two active ingredients that produce its sweet flavor - stevioside and rebaudioside A. Basically, these two compounds can also offer other health benefits.
 Studies have shown that stevioside can lower blood pressure and blood sugar levels.
 It can also help you lose unwanted pounds.
 Lastly, it is also linked to cancer prevention.

 With all its health benefits, stevia is definitely a good choice to sweeten you food and drinks.
 But, it has a minor flaw.
 Stevia has a bitter or metallic aftertaste.
 This can be a turn-off for some people.
 Nonetheless, there are some stevia products that has minimal aftertaste.
 Products that only has rebaudioside A taste better than those containing both active ingredients.

 There are various strevia products you can choose from.
 It is strongly recommended to opt for the powdered dried leaves.
 It is the least processed version of stevia.
 You can also opt for stevia extracts and powders.
 But, you have to meticulously check product labels.
 Some stevia brands have added ingredients like maltodextrin (corn).
 Others have undergone several manufacturing processes which may diminish its health benefits.